RocRooms Resident Policies

-The following is a list of our rooming policies that have been put in place to ensure everyone is able to fully enjoy the living space they occupy.
-These rules have been agreed upon by all tenants in their housing lease.
+The following is a list of our resident policies that have been put in place to ensure everyone is able to fully enjoy the living space they occupy.
+These rules have been agreed upon by all residents in their housing lease.
 It is important that these rules are fully understood before making the decision to rent with us.
-It is much more important that we get roommates who would prefer to live by these rules than those who are forced to.
-There is a variety of housing throughout the Rochester area without these rules.
+It is much more important that we get residents who would prefer to live by these rules than those who are forced to.

 Disruptive or loud noise is prohibited.
-All television sets, radios, computers, etc. must be turned down to a level that does not annoy or interfere with any other roommate.
+All television sets, radios, computers, etc. must be turned down to a level that does not annoy or interfere with any other residents or neighbors.

 All overnight guest stays are contingent on the approval of all occupants of the property.
 An overnight guest may stay in a room up to four nights per month.
 No property should exceed more than 5 guests at any one time.
 Parties are strictly prohibited and will be taken as a very serious violation.
 The offending parties throwing a party can expect a $200 fine and probably termination of their lease.